 You will pay a little more for Yews than Cedars but that is because they are a slowing growing shrub.

 We can help remove almost any shrub and their root ball.
 Over the years we have removed almost every type of shrub from difficult Yews to equally difficult Weigelas.
-We have proper sharpened tools and can accomplish this task safety in a reasonable amount of time and can ensure all is disposed of.
+We are patient and take our time to get the results you hired us for.
+We have proper sharpened tools and can accomplish this task safety in a reasonable amount of time and can ensure the root ball is disposed of.

 Small Tree Planting